 Yes, financial aid can be used indirectly for books and computer expenses.
 Federal aid, including loans, are first applied toward your student's university bill.
 If the amount of financial aid credited for that semester exceeds that term's charges, the overage is refunded to either you or your student.
 For example, if your student's semester charges were $5,000 and the amount of financial aid credited to their bill is $6,000, an overage of $1,000 will be refunded.
 You or your student can then choose to use that refund money toward books, a new computer, or other educational expenses.
 Learn more about credit balance refunds.

-- Can I register my student for classes?
+Can I register my student for classes?
+Expand

-No. Only the student can register for classes.
-If your student is new to the university, our office can assist your student with any registration questions.
+Unfortunately, only the student can register for classes.
+If your student is new to the university, the student should first meet with an academic advisor prior to registering for classes.
+Our office can also assist your student with any registration-related questions.

-- So even if I pay the bill, I can't view my student's grades?
+So even if I pay the bill, I can't view my student's grades?
+Expand

 That is correct.
 We certainly understand this news may be frustrating.
 Yet please understand that UC is obligated by The Family Educational Rights and Privacy Act of 1974 (FERPA) to protect your student’s records privacy according to the restrictions defined by this federal law.
 The restrictions for releasing academic information to parents are described above.

-- What can I do if my student is struggling with classes?
+What can I do if my student is struggling with classes?
+Expand

-- What if my student wants to withdraw from a class or even leave UC?
+What if my student wants to withdraw from a class or even leave UC?
+Expand

 Before your student withdraws from a class or UC, we would suggest for your student to contact our office.
 Whether it's difficulty with a class or even becoming home-sick, we realize there are many reasons a student may want to withdraw.
 We can help your student know his or her options and provide best advice regarding any consequences.